MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/search-documents-readme.md

 ### Authenticate the client

 To interact with the search service, you'll need to create an instance of the appropriate client class: `SearchClient` for searching indexed documents, `SearchIndexClient` for managing indexes, or `SearchIndexerClient` for crawling data sources and loading search documents into an index.
 To instantiate a client object, you'll need an **endpoint** and **Azure roles** or an **API key**.
 You can refer to the documentation for more information on [supported authenticating approaches](https://learn.microsoft.com/azure/search/search-security-overview#authentication) with the search service.

 #### Get an API Key

 An API key can be an easier approach to start with because it doesn't require pre-existing role assignments.

-You can get the **endpoint** and an **API key** from the search service in the [Azure Portal](https://portal.azure.com/).
+You can get the **endpoint** and an **API key** from the Search service in the [Azure portal](https://portal.azure.com/).
 Please refer the [documentation](/azure/search/search-security-api-keys) for instructions on how to get an API key.

-Alternatively, you can use the following [Azure CLI](https://learn.microsoft.com/cli/azure/) command to retrieve the API key from the search service:
+Alternatively, you can use the following [Azure CLI](https://learn.microsoft.com/cli/azure/) command to retrieve the API key from the Search service:

 ```Powershell
 az search admin-key show --service-name <mysearch> --resource-group <mysearch-rg>